 - Discoverability is key.
 Some brands opt to make their chatbots appear as a popup, while others keep them visible but tucked into a corner of the page.
-Still others have them appear only when a customer is further down the funnel and close to making a purchase.
-Whichever approach you choose, make sure that customers are able to find your bot when they need it.
+Still, others have them appear only when a customer is further down the funnel and close to making a purchase.
+Whichever approach you choose, make sure that customers can find your bot when they need it.

 - Names matter.
 Levi’s called Ask Indigo a “Universal Stylist” at first, but that was confusing for customers, who thought they’d be speaking to a real stylist.
-Levi’s tried “stylist bot” next, but given the trend towards giving AI bots plausibly human names like Siri and Alexa, “Indigo” ultimately won out.
+Levi’s tried “stylist bot” next, but given the trend toward giving bots human names like Siri and Alexa, “Indigo” ultimately won out.
 This also gives a totally non-human experience a greater touch of humanity.

 - Make sure your chatbot replicates in-store conversations.
-Your chatbot should follow the same guidelines that in-store sales reps follow, from the greetings they begin with, to the questions they ask, to any specific brand jargon they use.
+Your chatbot should follow the same guidelines that in-store sales reps follow, from the greetings they use to the questions they ask to any specific brand jargon that might come up.

 - Get many teams involved for input.
 Your customer service reps, for example, can help to ensure that the bot provides a consistent, positive experience for customers, while the merchandising team can help to ensure that the bot isn’t heavily favoring some products over others.

 - Leverage customer data.
-You likely have a wealth of customer data at your disposal — so use it to offer a personalized experience to each customer who interacts with your chatbot.
-An analytics-informed approach can ensure that your chatbot is offering the most helpful (and potentially lucrative) experience to each customer.
+You likely have a wealth of customer data at your disposal, so use it to create a personalized experience to each customer interacting with your bot.
+An analytics-informed approach lets your chatbot offer the most helpful experience for each customer.

 - Celebrate failures.
-Often, learning what doesn’t work is even more important than learning what does, especially when it comes to your own assumptions about customers.
-So when it comes to your chatbot, don’t just set it and forget it: strive to consistently learn from your failures and improve upon the technology driving your bot.
+Often, learning what doesn’t work is more important than learning what does, especially when it comes to your assumptions about customers.
+Don’t just set your chatbot and forget it.
+Strive to consistently learn from failures and improve on the technology driving your bot.

 - Move fast.
-Don’t put too much time or money into your chatbot upfront.
-Rather, roll out the technology quickly, before customers leave your brand in favor of more tech-savvy competitors.
-Then, strive to improve your chatbot based on the insights you gather from customers’ interactions with it.
+Don’t put too much time or money into your chatbot up front.
+Roll out the technology quickly, before customers leave your brand in favor of more tech-savvy competitors.
+Then, strive to improve your chatbot based on the insight you gather from every interaction.